 A free plan that’s built for real projects: Unlimited users, collections, components, and locales, plus up to 50 blog posts to get you started.

 At this point, it’d be safe to say that traditional CMSs are no longer the best fit for modern, fast-moving teams.
 If your goal is to deliver omnichannel digital experiences that are consistent, scalable, immersive, and future-ready, a headless CMS is the clear choice.
-With platforms like ButterCMS, you can start on a free plan and still access enterprise-grade features when you’re ready to grow.
+With platforms like ButterCMS, you can start on a free plan and still access enterprise-grade features when you're ready to grow.
+Try it for yourself: start a free trial and see headless in action.

 Can I migrate from a traditional CMS to a headless CMS?